fedotov-alexander/retroductive-analysis/README.md

 did their 'life' end on each of the branches.

-The main goal of this analysis is to produce enough 'decision-tree-like' examples for an Abstract Intelligence to reason about.
+The main goal of this analysis is to produce enough 'decision-tree-like' examples for an Abstract Intelligence (AI) to reason about.
 Not only the examples must be statistically 'representative' of certain scenarios, they must be 'explainable' and 'understandable' in order to provide a meaningful text, associated with a particular example of longevity.
 In order to